The San Francisco Foundation

 Bay Area grantseekers — particularly developing leaders and nonprofits working in the economic equity space — should keep this funder on their radar.

-Given that much grantmaking is invitation-only, organizations should:
+Given that much grantmaking is invitation-only, organisations should:

 • Build visibility through participation in Bay Area equity-focused networks and coalitions

-• Demonstrate track record of effective community organizing and equity work
+• Demonstrate track record of effective community organising and equity work

-• Maintain updated organizational information in foundation databases
+• Maintain updated organisational information in foundation databases

-• Consider starting with open-application programs to establish relationship
+• Consider starting with open-application programmes to establish relationship

 Key Takeaways for Grant Writers